ufjschool/ob-s14/drafts/final/self-defense.md

 “RAD has been my therapy, the only time I worked through the emotions, because I didn’t have to say anything,” Bright said.
 “I hit something and it’s pretty nice.”

-For women who have survived acts of violence, taking the R.A.D. course can be as therapeutic as it is practical.

-Part of being an instructor is observing the women in class to see if they are uncomfortable or need encouragement because of a past incident, Lamb said.
+For women who have survived acts of violence, taking the RAD course can be as therapeutic as it is practical.
+Lamb said part of being an instructor is observing the women in class to see if they are uncomfortable or need encouragement because of a past incident.

 “Some women will never need to be there because of the class,” Lamb said.
 “For others who have been there it gives them a victory, some confidence to move forward and help put down that emotional burden they’ve been carrying around.”